Yaniv (card game)

-Yaniv (Hebrew: יניב), also known as Jhyap, Jafar or aa’niv, is a Nepalese card game popular in Israel.
+Yaniv (Hebrew: יניב), also known as Yusuf, Jhyap, Jafar, aa’niv, Minca or Dave, is a card game popular in Israel.
 It is a draw and discard game in which players discard before drawing a new card and attempt to have the lowest value of cards in hand.
-The game is considered a backpackers game in Israel, and it's popular among soldiers and young adults returning from long backpacking trips.

 Gameplay

 Yaniv is played with a 54-card deck composed of standard playing cards.
 The game is divided into multiple rounds, with a total score tally kept between rounds.
 The game requires a minimum of two players but is typically played between a group of two and five players.
-Up to eight people can comfortably play Yaniv together; however, as the player count increases, the pace of the game slows.
+Up to eight people can comfortably play yaniv together; however, as the player count increases, the pace of the game slows.
 When there are four or more players, some people prefer to use two card decks shuffled together to avoid running out of cards.
 Regardless of the number of players, some variants use multiple decks.
 Each card in the deck is assigned a value.
 An ace is worth a single point while cards two through ten are worth their face value.
 Face cards (J, Q, K) are worth 10 and jokers are worth zero points.